The Dark Side of Gravity: B=-1/A, The New Schwarzschild Solution

 Of course, the issue would disappear in case of a unic frame of instantaneity whatever the emitters motion relative to this frame.
 Indeed A could at most instantaneously send a signal to himself via B, never in its proper past, this remaining valid in any other frame: $\Delta t_{AB}+\Delta t_{BA}\geq 0$.
 But a single cosmic preferred frame would have produced large and easily detectable LLI violating effects in many solar system tests (see our next section devoted to gravitomagnetism).

 Backward in time propagation of information in DG thus appears a real possibility and we shall take it serious.
 First, after all, we know from various tests of quantum non locality that there actually exists influences able to propagate faster than light (even instantaneously) even if as is usually believed, these cannot be used to transfer information.
-Secondly, propagation of informations from the future to the past is not a concern provided the whole story is coherent i.e. the events induced by such transfer of information will not affect the future events differently than what is already predetermined : indeed the information received from the future means that this future is already written and cannot be modified.
+Secondly, propagation of informations from the future to the past is not a concern provided the whole story is coherent i.e. the events induced by such transfer of information will not affect the future events differently than what is already predetermined : indeed the information received from the future means that this future is already written and cannot be modified (Novikov self-consistency principle).
 Actually, it is only when consciousness and in particular free will come into the game that the causality issue arises since it's difficult to see what would forbid this free will to act differently than what is already known from the written future.
 So this kind of issue is most probably mainly related to our fundamental ignorance of the deep nature of consciousness and may be also of what decides the wave function collapse in QM.
 For instance the collapse may not be complete in some cases allowing the separation of two parallel worlds if a free will decided to modify the course of the events: instead of such modification a distinct parallel future would be generated.
+Therefore assuming many alternative timelines accessible or many parallel histories in a single time (taking serious the many-worlds interpretation of quantum mechanics for instance) would also be a fascinating possibility.

-\item WEP
+\subsection{WEP}

 The Weak Equivalence Principle is obviously not menaced if once the field solution is established, matter and radiation have to follow its "geodesics" as in GR since the actions $S_{SM}$ and $S_{\tilde{SM}}$ are the same as in GR except for the presence of the B=-A field we shall study later on.